macavall/tempsbTypeScriptFA/README.md

 TypeScript Function App on Linux using Service Bus Trigger

 Issue:
-  Service Bus Trigger attributes in code for `cardinality`
+- Service Bus Trigger attributes in code for `cardinality` is not shown in the documentation
+- However, the Microsoft JavaScript Library has the `cardinality` attribute listed [https://github.com/Azure/azure-functions-nodejs-library/blob/v4.x/types/serviceBus.d.ts]([url](https://github.com/Azure/azure-functions-nodejs-library/blob/v4.x/types/serviceBus.d.ts))
+- When using the `cardinality` in code, this works as expected for batched Service Bus Messages

 ```TypeScript
 import { app, InvocationContext } from "@azure/functions";